 W-Sitting is when a child sits with their knees folded over in front of them, placing their feet and ankles on either side of their hips.
-It’s known as W-sitting because it creates a W shape.
+This position is known as W-sitting because it creates a W shape.
 It’s pretty common for toddlers to play in the W sitting position.
 It typically only becomes an issue if your child W sits often or if it is their preferred position to sit.
 Keep reading to learn more about the dreaded w sitting in toddlers and how to work on correcting it.

 - Bone alignment/positioning in utero (how your child is built can predispose them to W sit)

 - Core/trunk weakness

 - Low muscle tone (check out these exercises for hypotonia)

 - It’s easier!
 A wider base is easier, requires less muscle work, and is less fatiguing

 - W sitting forces the knees to rotate inward.
 Increased stress on the knees can lead to knee pain over time.

 - It may contribute to in-toeing.
 If your little is already hypermobile, this is more likely.
 Feet turning in while they W sit day after day for several years can lead to turned-in toes in other activities, like standing, cruising, and walking.